Skip to main content

 Create a workspace

-Pick a workspace name.
-This is your organization — all sources, agents, and audit logs belong to it.
+Pick a name.
+This is your organization — all sources, agents, and audit logs are scoped to it.

 3